luanprins/vanity-quest/README.md

 were called using their assert_called_once method).
 3) If a function mutates a variable, the variable is tested for a new value using assertEqual.
-4) If a function's behaviour is conditional, make sure that does what is expected under every condition.
+4) If a function's behaviour is conditional, make sure that it does what is expected under every condition.
 5) If a function results in another function call, that call should be made a mock, and its function should be tested individually.